gowthamreddy003/hr-test-python/README.md

 f)                    sudo apt-get install python#
 g) Make sure pip installed:  sudo apt install python3-pip python3-dev
 h) Install virtualenv  pip3 install virtualenv
-i) Create new env ‘houseprice_pred_env’
+i) Create new env â€˜houseprice_pred_envâ€™
-j)                 python3 –m venv houseprice_pred_env or virtualenv venv houseprice_pred_env
+j)                 python3 â€“m venv houseprice_pred_env or virtualenv venv houseprice_pred_env
 k) Activate new env   source houseprice_pred_env /bin/activate
 l) Install ML Libraries:  pip install numpy pandas scikit-learn tensorflow etc..
 m) suppose we have above env already in local then run command.  pip freeze > requirements.txt
-n) n production, we can install same with one command.  pip install -r requirements.txt
+n) n production, we can install same with one command.  pip install -r requirements.txt**

 ---
 ### 2. Are you familiar using any linux distro?
 Yes
 - crontab
 I am big fan of crontab, I have used to schedule jobs and run python script or ML models in necessary environment.
-We can schedule jobs on required frequency basis…like daily, hourly, weekly, every monthly etc.
+We can schedule jobs on required frequency basisâ€¦like daily, hourly, weekly, every monthly etc.
-	Eg: ‘crontab -l’: This will give the list of currently scheduled tasks.
+	Eg: â€˜crontab -lâ€™: This will give the list of currently scheduled tasks.

-Below three are familiar to me but didn’t get much chance to exploit it.
+Below three are familiar to me but didnâ€™t get much chance to exploit it.
 - ssh
 - nfs
 - nginx